-It’s worth remembering that cannabis plants can grow broad and wide, so if you’re going to grow your allotted four plants, you’ll want to give them some space to stretch out and thrive.
+It’s worth remembering that cannabis plants can grow broad and wide, so if you’re going to grow your allotted four marijuana plants in Ontario, you’ll want to give them some space to stretch out and thrive.
 An original draft of the Cannabis Act in Canada limited the height of plants grown at home to 1 meter, but that restriction was lifted in the final version of the law.
 So go ahead – grow them tall and proud!

 Besides being a reliable and lawful source of quality personal cannabis, many people enjoy the challenge of nurturing their own cannabis plants at home.
 It’s a rewarding hobby that pays off in pride when you’ve grown an exceptional little crop, raised under your own watchful eye.